TheLocehiliosan/yadm/README.md

     yaourt -S yadm

+#### Gentoo Linux

+**yadm** is not yet available in the main gentoo portage tree, however an ebuild is available for you to use

+    mkdir -p /usr/local/portage/app-admin/yadm
+    cp <yadm repository>/gentoo/* /usr/local/portage/app-admin/yadm/
+    emerge -atv app-admin/yadm

+If you have not configured portage to use `/usr/local/portage` as your local repository, you also need to add this to the portage `make.conf`

+    echo 'PORTDIR_OVERLAY="/usr/local/portage"' >> /etc/portage/make.conf

 #### Other

 You *can* simply download the **yadm** script and put it into your `$PATH`.
 Something like this: